What is the building management system (BMS)?

 So, we will start talking about mechanical systems:

-The most common Mechanical equipment that you can find in most of the projects like:
+The most common Mechanical equipment that you can find in most projects, like:

-1.02: Chilled water pumps, either they are primary pumps or secondary pumps.
+1.02: Chilled water pumps, whether they are primary pumps or secondary pumps.

 1.06: Duct heaters.